src-d/engine-deprecated/docs/commands.md

 ## srcd components
-The sub commands under `srcd components` provide management to pre-install, remove, and update the components associated to the source{d} engine.
+The sub commands under `srcd components` provide management to pre-install, remove, and update the components associated to the source{d} Engine.

 For instance, `bblfsh` and `gitbase` are some of these components.
 More will be coming soon.
 One of them could easily be the Spark engine with